Red Wine Chorizo

 With Blistered Cherry Tomatoes & Fresh Herbs

 I was provided with a copy of Cooking with Cocktails by the publishers – but I’d already bought a copy of my own.
 Because this book is amazing.
 All thoughts and opinions are my own.
+Also note that this post includes affiliate links.
+I make a commission from these links (at no cost to you) that helps keep Diversivore running.

 You want to know the best thing about cooking somebody else’s recipe?
 You don’t have to be overly modest when it tastes ridiculously good.
 And in this case, I not only get to share a phenomenal recipe, I also get to share the spectacular cookbook that it came from.
 I’d better pace myself before I run out of superlatives.